Romance

+In psychology, romantic love is considered to be a motivation or drive, which is distinct from (but related to) the concept of attachment.

+The terms romance and romantic love are used with multiple definitions, which can be contradictory at times.
+The philosopher Arthur Lovejoy once wrote that "The word 'romantic' has come to mean so many things that, by itself, it means nothing."

 Collins Dictionary defines romantic love as "an intensity and idealization of a love relationship, in which the other is imbued with extraordinary virtue, beauty, etc., so that the relationship overrides all other considerations, including material ones."
 The concept of romantic love also came to represent the idea of individualistic choice in marriage and sexual partners, although it's rarely realized fully and can be a source of both gratification and disappointment in relationships.
-The terms "romance" and "romantic love" are used with multiple definitions, which can be contradictory at times.

-People who experience little to no romantic attraction are referred to as aromantic.
+People who experience little to no romantic attraction are referred to as "aromantic".

 General definitions

-The meaning of the term "romantic love" has changed considerably throughout history, making it difficult to easily define without examining its cultural origins.
+The meaning of the term romantic love has changed considerably throughout history, making it difficult to easily define without examining its cultural origins.
 The term is used with multiple definitions by academics.
-In Western culture, the term may be used indiscriminately to refer to almost any attraction between men and women or which includes a sexual component (heterosexual, homosexual, or otherwise), although "romance" and "love" are distinguishable concepts.
+In Western culture, the term may be used indiscriminately to refer to almost any attraction between men and women or which includes a sexual component (heterosexual, homosexual, or otherwise), although romance and love are distinguishable concepts.
 According to the psychotherapist Robert Johnson, the conflation is based on a kind of confusion over terms, with a cultural history of idealizing falling in love and passion-seeking over more ordinary concerns like affection and commitment.

 The term is often used to distinguish from other types of interpersonal relationships (conjugal, parental, friendship), and in contrast to the modern interpretation of platonic love (which precludes sexual relations).
 The notion that romantic love only occurs within a relationship of some kind, however, has been called a misconception.
 It has also been argued that romantic love can actually be "platonic" in some cases, for example, as in the case of a romantic friendship which involves passionate feelings without sexual desire.

-In academic fields of psychology, the term "romantic love" might be used in reference to any of the definitions given below (courtly love; romanticism and unrealistic, idealized love; or the state of being in love).
+In academic fields of psychology, the term romantic love might be used in reference to any of the common definitions (courtly love, romantic idealization, being in love, etc.).
 The psychologist Dorothy Tennov once criticized the reactions to romantic love in the scientific literature as "confused and contradictory".